bbe2/Overview/README.md

 ----------

-a few pillars
+pillars
 -- 👀-  Proven skills in partnering with leaders to intuit goals and ensure program learning objectives.
 -- 👀- 👀-->  Apply theory and learning principles to multimedia to achieve desired learning focus.
--- 👀- 👀-- 👀 --> Promote an ontology of happiness and balance with all peers.
+-- 👀- 👀-- 👀 --> Promote an ontology of happiness and balance amongst all peers.
--- 👀- 👀-- 👀-->  Do other people matter?
-Of course, tutoring a clinical associate to pass TEAS and start nursing school.
+-- 👀- 👀-- 👀-->  Activitely engage in offering tutoring to any family, friend, or associate in need.
--- 👀- 👀-- 👀-- 👀 --> Adept leadership and team communication while learning and developing quality technical assets.
+-- 👀- 👀-- 👀-- 👀 --> Adept leadership and communication during quality learning media development.
 -- 👀- 👀-- 👀--> Need the complex explained?
 Rely on my keen grok skills to decipher, translate, and bridge content.
--- 👀 --> Are there curious creatures on your team?
-Happy to share recent neuroscience literature learnings.
+-- 👀 --> Goal- use long format podcasts as basis to frame undergraduate courses in computer literacy.

 👋  ROLE Models=> f.Chollet, Ida Momennejad(learning salon) + John Langford (MSFT),
 -- a.Kroker, d.Chalmers!, a.Clark, h.Miller, m.aurelius, h.Meliville, f.dostoesvsky